escotoj/solid-workout-app/README.md

 ## GET_TODO

+- do a seed
+- need log out
-- ADD API that renders gym photos with unsplash at loggin and sign up.
+ADD API that renders gym photos with unsplash at loggin and sign up.
 - create feeds page that will display the workouts like a blog.
 - need to set up, the entire user model and workout models and link to the schemas.
 - need to style the workout models with MUI